 Steller sea lion protection measures have spread out Atka mackerel harvests in time and space through the implementation of seasonal and area-specific TACs and harvest limits within sea lion critical habitat.
-However, this is still an issue of possible concern and research efforts continue to monitor and assess the availability of Atka mackerel biomass in areas of concern.
+Most recently, Reasonable and Prudent Alternatives (RPAs) from the 2010 Biological Opinion closed the entire western Aleutians (Area 543) to directed fishing for Atka mackerel, and several closures were implemented in critical habitat in the central Aleutians (Area 542) and the TAC for Area 542 is reduced to no more than 47 percent of the Area 543 ABC.
+However, concentration of catches in time and space is still an issue of possible concern and research efforts continue to monitor and assess the availability of Atka mackerel biomass in areas of concern.
 Also, in some cases the sea lion protection measures have forced the fishery to concentrate in areas outside of critical habitat that had previously experienced lower levels of exploitation.
 The impact of the fishery in these areas outside of critical habitat is unknown.